COVID-19: Pak PM warns mosques will be forced to shut down during Ramzan if directives not followed

 He, however, urged people to pray at home and those attending mosques should follow official guidelines.
 He warned that the government would be forced to shut down mosques if it was found that official directives on the matter were not followed.

 "I don't want that police arrest people who want to pray in mosques," he said.
-Pakistan on Tuesday reported 16 more deaths from the coronavirus, taking the country's toll to 192, while the number of confirmed crossed 9,000.
+Pakistan on Tuesday reported 25 more deaths from the coronavirus, taking the country's toll to 201, while the number of confirmed rose to 9,565.

 The prime minister said that Pakistan faces a bigger challenge in dealing with the pandemic than other countries as it has to tackle poverty due to the ongoing lockdown and the crisis' impact on the country's cash-strapped economy.
 "Our challenge is very big, including how to tackle poverty in the wake of coronavirus lockdown.
 But we will come out of it," he said.